groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/excel-to-ico.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Convert Excel to Excel in C# .NET"
+    title_left: "Convert Excel to ICO in C# .NET"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net/) makes it easy for developers to convert the Excel file to Excel using a few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net/) makes it easy for developers to convert the Excel file to ICO using a few lines of code.

         *   Create an instance of **Converter** class and load the Excel file with full path
-        *   Create & set **ConvertOptions** for the excel type
+        *   Create & set **ConvertOptions** for the ico type
-        *   Call **Converter.Convert** method and pass the full path and format (Excel) as parameter
+        *   Call **Converter.Convert** method and pass the full path and format (ICO) as parameter

     title_right: "System Requirements"
     content_right: |